msmannan00/Globaleaks-Canary/documentation/security/ApplicationSecurity.rst

 ::
   Strict-Transport-Security: max-age=31536000; includeSubDomains; preload

-Administrators could optionally enable the preload functionality.
+The default configuration of the application see this feature disabled.

 Content-Security-Policy
 +++++++++++++++++++++++
-The backend implements the following `Content Security Policy (CSP) <https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP>`_:
+The backend implements a strict `Content Security Policy (CSP) <https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP>`_ preventing any interaction with resources of third parties and restricting execution of untrusted user input:
 ::
-  Content-Security-Policy: base-uri 'none'; connect-src 'self'; default-src 'none'; font-src 'self' data:; form-action 'none'; frame-ancestors 'none'; img-src 'self' data:; media-src 'self'; script-src 'self';
+  Content-Security-Policy: base-uri 'none'; default-src 'none'; form-action 'none'; frame-ancestors 'none'; sandbox;

+On this default policy are then implemented specific policies in adherence to the principle of least privilege.

+For example:

+* the index.html source of the app is the only resource enabled to load scripts from the same origin;
+* every dynamic content is strictly sandboxed on a null origin;
+* every untrusted user input or third party library is executed in a sandbox limiting its interaction with other application components.

 Cross-Origin-Embedder-Policy
 ++++++++++++++++++++++++++++